 This sections explains the performance testing of the autonomous irrigation vehicle.
-The performance testing checks the nonfunctional requirements of the autonomous irrigation vehicle.
-Usually the system's non functional requirements are given by the customer, for irrigation vehicle project our sponsor is the customer so the vehicle's nonfunctional requirements are set by our sponsor.
-The performance testing would inspects how efficiently the algorithm works and its quick response to navigate to the destination.
-There are several performance testing can be done to validate the nonfunctional requirement of the system.
-The following performance test will be done to validate the system.
+The performance testing checked the nonfunctional requirements of the autonomous irrigation vehicle.
+Usually the system's non functional requirements were given by the customer, for irrigation vehicle project our sponsor was the customer so the vehicle's nonfunctional requirements are set by our sponsor.
+The performance testing was inspected how efficiently the algorithm worked and its quick response to navigate to the destination.
+There were several performance testing was done to validate the nonfunctional requirement of the system.
+The following performance test was done to validate the system.